Layttos/Layttos/README.md

 ### Hi there 👋

 <!--- 🔭 I’m currently working on -->
-- 🌱 I’m currently learning C++ <3
+- 🌱 I’m currently learning Go, Java and C <3
 - 😳 I code in Java, and a bit JavaScript
 - 📫 How to reach me: @layttos (Discord) ; Layttoss (Twitter)
-- 🧑 I'm 16 years old
+- 🧑 I'm 18 years old

 <!--